|

 astigmatism can be significant in systems with sub-aperture

-correctors, as well as in some eyepieces.
+correctors, as well as in eyepieces.
 Unlike the P-V wavefront error

 of primary astigmatism, which is at either sagittal or tangential focus